-- 1 health care provider has been placed in Johnson County since 2003 through the Kansas Recruitment and Retention Center, which provides placement assistance to rural health organizations and seeks to enhance the quality and quantity of health care professionals in rural Kansas.
+- 2 health care providers have been placed in Johnson County since 2004 through the Kansas Recruitment and Retention Center, which provides placement assistance to rural health organizations and seeks to enhance the quality and quantity of health care professionals in rural Kansas.

 - 1,057 enrollments in KU Medical Center continuing education courses and conferences by Johnson County health care professionals in Fiscal Year 2014.

-- 183 professional education and administrative visits in Johnson County occurred in 2012 via telemedicine, an interactive video technology that connects providers and patients when distance separates the two.
+- 161 professional education and administrative visits in Johnson County occurred in FY14 via telemedicine, an interactive video technology that eliminated distance as a barrier to health care, continuing education and interprofessional collaboration.
 The technology is operated by the University of Kansas Center for Telemedicine and Telehealth.

 Advancing Health Care Access

-- 176 Johnson County residents saw KU Medical Center health care providers via telemedicine, an interactive video technology that connects providers and patients when distance separates the two, in 2012.
-These services are provided through the University of Kansas Center for Telemedicine and Telehealth.
+- Johnson County residents saw KU Medical Center health care providers 54 times via telemedicine in FY14.
+An interactive video technology that connects providers and patients when distance separates the two, telemedicine services are provided through the University of Kansas Center for Telemedicine and Telehealth.

-- 135 Kansans received free medical attention and education in 2012 through preventive screenings and events hosted in Johnson County with support from KU Medical Center.
+- 400 Kansans received free medical attention and education in FY14 through preventive screenings and events hosted in Johnson County with support from KU Medical Center programs.

-- Kansas Bioscience Authority is a member of the Midwest Cancer Alliance, a network of hospitals, physicians groups, and cancer support and patient advocacy organizations bringing cancer research, care, and professional support together to advance the quality and reach of cancer care, prevention, early detection, and survivorship in the Heartland.
+- Kansas Bioscience Authority and Olathe Medical Center are members of the Midwest Cancer Alliance, a network of hospitals, physicians groups and cancer support and patient advocacy organizations bringing cancer research, care and professional support together to advance the quality and reach of cancer care, prevention, early detection and survivorship in the Heartland.